Third Presbyterian Church in New York has long history of community engagement

 Third Presbyterian has been a Presbyterian Hunger Program Certified Hunger Action Congregation since 2017, but has been addressing hunger and food security issues in its community for more than two decades.
 Ten volunteer teams rotate their time to serve the dining room ministry’s Saturday meals.
 Some of the volunteers are Third Presbyterian members, but many of the dedicated helpers come from the larger community, including other faith and non-faith communities in Rochester.

-Their emergency food program also had humble beginnings more than 20 years ago; it started as just handing out extra things that were available in the church office.
+Their emergency food program also had humble beginnings more than 20 years ago; it started as just handing out extra things that were available in the church office before it eventually transformed into a bona fide emergency food cupboard.

-For all of its hunger ministry work, it’s Third Presbyterian’s youngest initiative that might have the biggest community impact.
-The East Avenue Grocery Run has been a hit from the start.
-More than 150 volunteers help plan and execute it, and corporate sponsors cover the cost of implementing the events and infrastructure.
+For all of its hunger ministry work over the past two decades, it’s Third Presbyterian’s youngest initiative that might have the biggest community impact.
+The East Avenue Grocery Run, started by two members who had a passion for running, will hold its ninth annual 5K race early next month.
+The race has been a hit from the start.
+More than 800 showed up for the inaugural East Avenue Grocery Run and more than 1,200 runners and walkers ranging from ages 18 months to 80 years old are expected to participate in the 2018 race.
+More than 150 volunteers help plan and execute it, and corporate sponsors cover the cost of implementing the race day events and infrastructure.
 That allows all of the registration fees and extra funds that participants raise to go directly to hunger programs throughout Rochester.
-Sparks estimates the runs have generated more than $230,000 for food programs.
+Sparks estimates the previous eight East Avenue Grocery Runs have generated more than $230,000 for food programs across the city.

 “This event not only covers and supports all of our direct food costs for our food programs, it also provides funding for up to 15 other food programs in the city and Foodlink, our area food bank,” said Sparks.
 “We don’t care what food program you run for — you can raise money for any food program you like.
 We have systemic challenges in Rochester, with high poverty levels, and food insecurity is huge.
 As much as we’re doing, we’re only scratching the surface.”